zwbetz-gh/zwbetz/content/blog/attention-is-my-most-valuable-asset-for-productivity-as-a-software-developer/index.md

 So, how can you increase your attention reserves?
 The most bang for your buck is to organize your outside world in such a way that it's distraction free as possible.
 Once you do that, you'll have more time to practice, and therefore more time to get better.

 **Build physical strength.** The damage done by sitting 8+ hours a day is underrated.
 You need a way to offset this damage, especially if you plan to work in this field for decades.
 Opinions abound on this topic, but I personally prefer deadlifts.
 There are few movements more primal than picking a heavy object off the ground and standing up with it.
-You can [learn correct technique in minutes](https://www.youtube.com/watch?v=wYREQkVtvEc).
+You can [learn correct technique in little time](https://www.youtube.com/watch?v=wYREQkVtvEc).
 I most like deadlifts because you can do them safely, at high weights, into old age.
 I also like the hand, back, and hip strength they give, to make it that much harder for sitting damage to have its way with you.

 **Make your place of work boring and tidy.** My office is a spare bedroom.
 The walls are blank.
 There's no tv.
 There's a desk, chair, laptop, laptop stand, keyboard, mouse, and mouse pad.
 There's a window, which lets enough light in so that I don't feel like I'm missing a beautiful day, but not too much light to cause screen glare.
 If I need to work with paper, it's immediately filed somewhere when done.
 Like I said, boring and tidy.